 I was invited to this idyllic spot in 2005 to pass a pleasant Sunday afternoon.
-We ate fish by the ocean and watched the waves dance along the shore .
-As we walked along the beach, I could not help feel that this was a special place.
+We ate fish by the ocean and watched the waves dance along the shore.
+As we walked along the beach, I could not help feeling that this was a special place.
 Between Manzanillo and the highway to Cartagena, besides a few large homes was virtually nothing.
-There were a few half hearted local hotels and a large hotel project that had been halted for a great deal of time supposedly due to environmental concerns.
+There were a few half-hearted local hotels and a large hotel project that had been halted for a great deal of time supposedly due to environmental concerns.

 At this point my little dream evaporated as it seems everybody and their brother had a property to sell.
 The question was, who really owned these little plots of land.
 To obtain the title was going to be a 2 to 3 year process in court with no guarantee of success.
 A multitude of people were going to have to be involved and paid and even though the investment was small my friends were not willing to take the risk.